-Whilst I wasn’t blown away by MUSE (maybe the hype inflated my expectations too much) there are sections that were great fun.
+Whilst I wasn’t blown away by MUSE (maybe the hype inflated my expectations too much) there are sections that were fun.
 It’s a very interactive museum (great if you have kids).
 The ground floor is essentially a big science playground with lots of interactive stations.
-During my visit there was a temporary exhibition about cosmo cartoons, which was brilliant.
-It’s on until 14th June 2020 so you can still visit!
-Make sure you don’t miss the space rovers and retro games.
+They also host temporary exhibitions that regularly change over; during my visit the topic was cartoons set in space.
 Finally, the signature exhibition is the animals hanging in the middle of the museum, each representing life at different altitudes.

 That’s a wrap folks!
 I really hope you’ve found inspiration for a weekend in Trentino and will consider a visit to the province.
 The scenery is absolutely stunning and both cities offer plenty of activities for the weekend traveller.
 Please let me know in the comments if you’ve been or would like to go!